FusionAuth/fusionauth-site/DocsDevREADME.md

 * Set up FusionAuth to set access token and refresh tokens as cookies using new hosted backend (full docs incoming, but you can see the PR here: https://github.com/FusionAuth/fusionauth-site/pull/2115
 * Make sure jwt is signed with rs256 key
 * Write standalone service which returns 401 if user doesn't present a correct access token.
 * Service should return JSON if jwt is valid.
-Check signature using lib, not using validate endpoint.
+Check signature using lib and JWKS, not using validate endpoint.
 Also check audience, exp and issuer claims
 * Add a small bit of js on the browser to call the API, if it gets a 401, should call the refresh endpoint.
+* Put a link to the GitHub example app repo